Matt Brown (fighter): Ultimate Fighting Championship

 A pairing with Tarec Saffiedine was rescheduled and was expected to take place on 30 December 2016 at UFC 207.
 However, Brown was pulled from the fight on November 11 in favor of a matchup with Donald Cerrone three weeks earlier at UFC 206.
 He lost the fight via knockout in the third round.

 Brown faced Diego Sanchez on November 11, 2017, at UFC Fight Night: Poirier vs. Pettis.
 Brown connected with a brutal elbow strike that knocked Sanchez out cold, winning the fight by knockout in round one.
 This win also earned him a Performance of the Night bonus award.

 Brown was expected to face Carlos Condit on April 14, 2018, at UFC on Fox 29.
 However, he was pulled out from the fight due to a torn anterior cruciate ligament (ACL).

 After one year rehabilitating his injury from torn ACL, Brown returned to face Ben Saunders on December 14, 2019, at UFC 245.
 He won the fight via knockout in the second round.

 Brown was scheduled to face Miguel Baeza on March 28, 2020, at UFC on ESPN: Ngannou vs. Rozenstruik.
 Due to the COVID-19 pandemic, the event was eventually postponed and the bout has moved to May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
 Despite knocking Baeza down in the first round, Brown lost the bout via second-round knockout.

 Brown faced Carlos Condit on January 16, 2021, at UFC on ABC 1.
 He lost the fight via unanimous decision.

 Brown faced Dhiego Lima on June 19, 2021, at UFC on ESPN 25.
 He won the fight by knockout in the second round.
 This fight earned him the Performance of the Night award.

 Brown was scheduled to face Bryan Barberena on December 4, 2021, at UFC on ESPN 31.
 However, Brown forced out of the bout due to testing positive for COVID-19.
 The bout against Brown was rescheduled and eventually took place on March 26, 2022, at UFC on ESPN 33.
 Brown lost the back-and-forth bout via split decision.
 The fight was awarded the Fight of the Night award.

-Brown is scheduled to face Court McGee at UFC Fight Night 224 on May 13, 2023.
+Brown faced Court McGee at UFC on ABC 4 on May 13, 2023.
+Brown won the bout via knockout in first round.
+This win earned him the Performance of the Night award.

+On May 4, 2024, Brown announced his retirement from mixed martial arts.